-The joint venture of Eastgate Realty and Rudin Management Company retained Zubatkin to assist the development team in overseeing the project and providing the financial controls, administration, and reporting.
+The joint venture of Global Holdings and the Rudin Family retained Zubatkin to assist the development team in overseeing the project and providing the financial controls, administration, and reporting.
 The focus of Zubatkin’s work was assisting with the management of the overall project budget, schedule, bid and award of trades, contracts, construction oversight and quality control.
 The firm’s In-House Technical Group assisted in the review of drawings, establishing the trade contractor purchasing strategy, resolving technical issues, defining the scope of work for the trade contracts, and change management.

 With a unique pre-sale environment that included a virtual tour of the planned residences, the project is more than 70% sold in advance of construction completion.

-- Client Joint Venture of Eastgate Realty and Rudin Management
+- Client Joint Venture of Global Holdings and the Rudin Family

 - Location New York, NY